Onboard the Cutty Sark in Greenwich – Tales from the Sea

 Pushed out by newer technology

 The clipper began facing tough competition from steamships.
-They were less dependent on wind patterns so new trade routes opened up and this caused the demise of the Cutty Sark – she was no longer profitable.
+They were less dependent on wind patterns so new trade routes opened up.
+Eventually, this caused the demise of the Cutty Sark – she was no longer profitable.

-The Cutty Sark was sold in 1885 to the Portuguese firm Joaquim Antunes Ferreira who renamed her Ferreira and used her for transport between Portugal and the Americas.
+The Cutty Sark was sold in 1885 to the Portuguese firm Joaquim Antunes Ferreira.
+They renamed her Ferreira and used her for transport between Portugal and the Americas.
 Then in 1922, she was purchased by a sea captain by the name of Wilfred Dowman who used her as a training ship.

-Fast forward to 1954, and she docked at her permanent home in Greenwich, located beside her friends – the National Maritime Museum and the Old Royal Naval College.
+Fast forward to 1954, and she docked at her permanent home in Greenwich.
+A fitting location beside her two friends: the National Maritime Museum and the Old Royal Naval College.

 Visiting the Cutty Sark in Greenwich